 Noorderzijlvest Water Authority travels to Peru for knowledge exchange and sustainable cooperation

-From September 27 to October 9, 2025, a delegation from various organizations, including the Noorderzijlvest Water Authority, will travel to Peru for a working visit as part of the international Blue Deal program.
-The trip will focus on knowledge exchange, cooperation, and celebrating 200 years of diplomatic relations between the Netherlands and Peru.
+From September 27 to 9 October 2025, a delegation representing various organisations, including Noorderzijlvest Water Authority, will travel to Peru for a working visit as part of the international Blue Deal programme.
+The trip is focused on knowledge exchange, cooperation, and celebrating 200 years of diplomatic relations between the Netherlands and Peru.

 Working together on water solutions

-In Peru, Noorderzijlvest is working with local water partners to find solutions to extreme drought, water shortages, and flooding.
-The collaboration is part of Blue Deal, a global program run by Dutch water authorities that aims to provide access to clean, safe, and sufficient water for 20 million people by 2030.
+In Peru, Noorderzijlvest works with local water partners to find solutions to extreme drought, water shortages, and flooding.
+The collaboration is part of Blue Deal, a global programme run by Dutch water authorities that aims to provide access to clean, safe, and sufficient water for 20 million people by 2030.

-“We are not only going to share our knowledge, but also gather new insights,” says Roeland van der Schaaf, dike reeve of the Noorderzijlvest Water Authority.
-“In Peru, we will learn how water management works under extreme conditions, how water is seen as a shared responsibility, and how cooperation with natural systems plays a central role.”
+“We’re not just going to share our knowledge—we’re also going to learn from others,” says Roeland van der Schaaf, Dyke Reeve of Noorderzijlvest Water Authority.
+“In Peru, we’ll learn how water management works under extreme conditions, how water is viewed as a shared responsibility, and how collaboration with natural systems is central to the approach.”

 A story of reciprocity